HassanAli0317/React-Bootstrap-with-Mongodb-Nodejs-expressjs-complete-website/README.md

 ## Simple MERN Passport Template
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App]

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).